tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

         *   A placeholder section for the Coder LLM's output (e.g., "Coder LLM Output 1: \n\n [PASTE CODER LLM OUTPUT HERE] \n\n").
         *   After pasting the output of the coder LLM, review it to be sure the changes were made according to the requirements.
 If not, output new instructions for the coder, and a new section for the pasted code.
     *   The complete, ready-to-implement "User Actionable Steps".
     *   The list of actions the AI took for you to verify and run.
     *   The name and source of all files that will be written by calling the `write_file` tool.
     *   The complete "Grade Report" for your *expected* solution.
 Make it clear that this grade is provisional.
     *   "Updated ROADMAP.md Content": Include the *full text content* of the updated `ROADMAP.md` file, incorporating the task completion marking and roadmap evolution.
-        **- Provide all data to the user so they can follow each change.**
+    *   **Context Files Used:**  Explicitly list the Markdown files that you (the Driver LLM) used as context to perform this task.
+This should typically include, but is not limited to, `ROADMAP.md` and `CONTRIBUTING.md`.
+List each file on a new line using Markdown list syntax (e.g., `* ROADMAP.md`).
     *   **End your response with the following choices:**

         *   **(A) Confirm:** If the proposed changes are satisfactory and tests are passing (or there are no tests), implement the changes and proceed to the next task. **Example: `A: All tests passed.
 Implementing changes and moving on.`**